sidibos/taskmanager/README.md

 Also remember to install npm and node and following the instruction from the link below to make Sass works [Sass](https://laravel.com/docs/5.4/mix#sass) - Sass Instructions

+I have committed my .env file so you should amend the databse credentials in there.

 # The routes
 The route are set in routes/web.php